mcepo/bioinfo-project/README.md

 ```

 default filename is input.txt, default sequence length is 100.
 If only a single (first) sequence length is provided,
-both sequence length will have the same length.
+both sequences will have the same length.

 Example runs:
 ```